 Posts

-Many organizations, however, do not look beyond the scope of their cloud implementation for other, indirect or subsequent benefits.
+Many organizations do not look beyond the scope of their cloud implementation for other, indirect or subsequent benefits.
 Cloud migrations often create opportunities for additional IT simplification that can improve the users’ experience as well as further lower costs.

 Most common across our customer base is the ability to simplify wide area networks.
 Organizations with multiple locations rely on wide area networks to connect offices, servers, and people.
 We see several common architectures, each with limitations.